Frequently Asked Questions

 Who is eligible to attend?

-BLS international seminars are designed primarily for the staff of statistical offices and other organizations responsible for producing or analyzing national statistics.
+BLS international seminars are designed for the staff of national statistical offices and other government and international organizations responsible for producing or analyzing economic and labor statistics.
 Typical participants include economists, statisticians, researchers, analysts, and managers.
 Participants should have an elementary knowledge of statistics and some experience in analyzing labor or social data.

 What are the seminar objectives?

-The objectives of the seminars offered by the Bureau of Labor Statistics are to strengthen the participants' ability to produce and analyze all types of labor statistics.
+The objectives of the seminars offered by the Bureau of Labor Statistics are to strengthen the participants' ability to produce and analyze all types of economic and labor statistics.

 Planners, administrators, and policy makers need timely, accurate, and relevant labor statistics in order to plan, carry out, and evaluate programs designed to improve the well-being of the population in both rural and urban areas.

-A strong capability to produce, analyze, and use labor statistics is necessary to provide: 1) an initial inventory of socioeconomic conditions; 2) the base against which performance and progress in the attainment of targeted social goals can be judged; and 3) an unbiased source of information that policy and decision makers can use to solve problems.
-Optimal use of statistics is often hampered by a lack of economists and statisticians experienced in analyzing and interpreting data in a manner best serving policymakers.
+A strong capability to produce, analyze, and use economic and labor statistics is necessary to provide: 1) an initial inventory of socioeconomic conditions; 2) the base against which performance and progress in the attainment of targeted social goals can be judged; and 3) an unbiased source of information that policy and decision makers can use to solve problems.

 What is the training methodology?

 Specialists from BLS will work with participants during each seminar.
 Seminars offer opportunities for problem solving, both individually and in group workshops.
-Participants also will have the opportunity to undertake supplementary customized programs, if desired.
+Participants also will have the opportunity to schedule additional meetings with subject matter experts, if desired.

 The sharing of the practical experiences of the BLS staff, together with the experiences of the participants and their countries, extends to all aspects of a statistical program.
 These aspects include: conceptual framework, survey design, questionnaire design, data collection, data editing and processing, estimation, analysis, and presentation of results, with an emphasis on practical applications.